sneeves1/sneeves1.github.io/pro/index.md

 ## Project 1: Introduction to QGIS and Inkscape

-**Project description:** This map was the first ever map made using QGIS and Inkscape.
-This map is simple shapefile of Canadian Provinces and Territories used to make a basic map to practice adding labels in Inkscape.
-Simple map was created, and was imported to Inkscape as an .svg to add add labels to help better my understanding of Inkscape.
+**Description:** This map was the first ever map made using QGIS.
+Data was acquired through https://bniajfi.org/ to find data on the percent of households in BAltimore City without internet at home.
+In QGIS, I used the data to show a simple time series from 2017 to 2019 to show changes in the percent of households without internet.